nodejs/node/doc/api/fs.markdown

 start at 0.
 The `encoding` can be `'utf8'`, `'ascii'`, or `'base64'`.

 If `autoClose` is false, then the file descriptor won't be closed, even if there's an error.
-It is your responsiblity to close it and make sure there's no file descriptor leak.
+It is your responsibility to close it and make sure there's no file descriptor leak.
 If `autoClose` is set to true (default behavior), on `error` or `end` the file descriptor will be closed automatically.